 This page from Great Ormond Street Hospital (GOSH) explains about the DMSA scan used to look at your child’s kidneys, what is involved and what to expect when your child comes to Great Ormond Street Hospital (GOSH) for the scan.

-A DMSA scan is used to assess the structure and location of the kidneys and to check how well the kidneys are working.
-It is also used to show any scarred areas in the kidneys that may not be working as well as they should.
+A DMSA scan is used to assess the function and location of the kidneys, that is, to check how well the kidneys are working.
+It is also used to show any potentially scarred areas in the kidneys, which may not be working as well as they should.

-It works by injecting a substance called an isotope into your child’s veins, which then travels to the kidneys.
+It works by injecting a substance called an isotope into your child’s veins, which is then absorbed by the kidneys.
 The scan is named after the chemical ‘de mercapto succinic acid’ or DMSA for short, to which the isotope is attached.

 When you receive your appointment letter

 If you are unable to keep this appointment, please inform the department at least two weeks beforehand.
 Sometimes, we can offer the appointment to another child on the waiting list.

 As so many children and young people need to use our services, we have had to introduce a policy where if you cancel or a child does not attend two appointments in a row, we will inform their GOSH consultant and close their referral.